 End-to-End Testing involves validating all the data and transmission points to verify that the data is syntactically and semantically correct i.e., the structure of the data being transmitted across the systems and the data being transmitted across the systems should remain consistent.
-The basic validation would involve verifying that all the above order details remain consistent through-out the Order life-cycle till Order Fulfillment i.e., Values should remain consistent and should be verified in the backend system for correctness.
+The basic validation would involve verifying that all the above order details remain consistent throughout the Order life-cycle till Order Fulfillment i.e., Values should remain consistent and should be verified in the backend system for correctness.

-Order XML File which is imported from processing the backend system should be verified for details syntax and data and finally the data being processed in the Order Management System till Fulfillment or Cancellation.
+Order XML File which are imported from processing the backend system should be verified for detailed syntax and data and finally the data being processed in the Order Management System till Fulfillment or Cancellation.
 The Order XML File is the only medium by which the order details transmit from the backend system to the Order management System; thus a vital area of testing would involve validation of the XML File versus the backend system.

 End-to-End testing would require extensive order placement(s) and cover every possible product type, shipping method, type, payment method, customer and order type.
-This would require extensive manual effort and since it is a known permutation of variables for the test-suite Automation Solutions would provide a cost-effective and shorter End-to-End Test Cycles in combination with Continuous Integrations.
+This would require extensive manual effort and since it is a known permutation of variables for the test-suite Automation Solutions would provide cost-effective and shorter End-to-End Test Cycles in combination with Continuous Integrations.

 Follow us on Aspire Systems Testing to get detailed insights and updates about Testing!

 - Why software testing needs to address questions on product resilience - March 21, 2023

 - Why data migration testing can be a game changer - March 14, 2023